CodingAP/advent-of-code-syllabus/README.md

 - If all else fails, either take a break and come back to it later, or get some help.
 The subreddit is a great place to ask, and what this syllabus tries to help with.

 ## Status
-Currently, there are no explanations on any of the puzzles.
+Currently, there is one puzzle as a prove of concept (2020 day 1)

 ## Table of Contents